-- \The curriculum consists of Graduate General Education Courses, Inter-disciplinary Foundation Courses, and the Degree Programs' Common Courses, as well as Media Science Specialized Courses, Information Interaction Specialized Courses, Library and Information Science Specialized Courses, and the Methodological Foundation Courses, the Research Practice Courses, and the Research Seminar Courses all of which are unique to this degree program. - Students will acquire general knowledge and abilities such as knowledge utilization, Management competence, Communication competence, Teamwork competence, and Competence in Internationality through the Graduate General Education Courses, the Inter-disciplinary Foundation Courses, and the Degree Programs' Common Courses. - The Specialized Courses in Media Science (lecture subject) provide students with the ability to read the nature of data, select appropriate methods for their purposes, and analyze the data.
-They also acquire the ability to develop new media with an awareness of its application to information and social systems. - •The Special Courses on Information Interaction (lecture subject) teaches students the ability to analyze multifaceted interactions between human intellect and computer input/output and the ability to design information services and various Web services. - The Special Courses in Library and Information Science (lecture subject) provide students with the ability to understand the meaning of historical and cultural materials, foster an understanding of society, foster a new society, and design information services for libraries, archives, museums, and a variety of Web services. - The Methodological Foundation Courses group (practice subject) consists of Research Foundation, Literature Survey, Surveys and Data Analysis, and the Research Practice Courses group (practice subject) consists of Research Design, Job Design, Content Production and Development, Records and Information Management, and students acquire the basic research skills required to carry out research in a practical manner. - The Group of Research Seminar Courses (practice subject) consists of the Special Seminar in Informatics.
+Curriculum organization policy •The curriculum consists of Graduate General Education Courses, Inter-disciplinary Foundation Courses, and the Degree Programs' Common Courses, as well as Media Science Specialized Courses, Information Interaction Specialized Courses, Library and Information Science Specialized Courses, and the Methodological Graduate General Education Courses, the Research Practice Courses, and the Research Seminar Courses all of which are unique to this degree program. •Students will acquire general knowledge and abilities such as knowledge utilization, Management competence, Communication competence, Teamwork competence, and Competence in Internationality through the Graduate General Education Courses, the Inter-disciplinary Foundation Courses, and the Degree Programs' Common Courses.
+The Specialized Courses in Media Science (lecture subject) provide students with the ability to read the nature of data, select appropriate methods for their purposes, and analyze the data.
+They also acquire the ability to develop new media with an awareness of its application to information and social systems.
+The Special Course on Information Interaction (lecture subject) teaches students the ability to analyze multifaceted interactions between human intellect and computer input/output and the ability to design information services and various Web services. •The Special Courses in Library and Information Science (lecture subject) provide students with the ability to understand the meaning of historical and cultural materials, foster an understanding of society, foster a new society, and design information services for libraries, archives, museums, and a variety of Web services. •The Methodological Graduate General Education Courses group (practice subject) consists of Research Foundation, Literature Survey, Surveys and Data Analysis, and the Research Practice Courses group (practice subject) consists of research plans and work plans, and students acquire the basic research skills required to carry out research in a practical manner. • The Group of Research Seminar Courses (practice subject) consists of the Special Seminar in Informatics, the Global Research Seminar Ia, the Global Research Seminar Ib, the Global Research Seminar IIa, and the Global Research Seminar IIb.
 Students will acquire research ability through the practice of research in the theory and application of data utilization utilizing the characteristics of the media, the theory and application of information utilization focusing on communication, and the theory and application of management of knowledge resources as a social infrastructure.
+However, Global Research Seminars are not included in the completion requirements. research seminars are not included in the completion requirements.